ebi-uniprot/QuickGoFE/README.md

 ## Building & Serving

-Locally you can use any of the following commands build and serve.
-CI/CD automotically happens on pushes to the respective CI/CD branch within GitLab.
+Locally you can use any of the following commands to build or serve.
+CI/CD automatically happens on pushes to the respective CI/CD branch within GitLab.

 | Command            | `base`                            | `apiEndpoint`                             | CI/CD branch |
 |--------------------|-----------------------------------|-------------------------------------------|--------------|